lvclark/paralog_id/README.md

 depth matrices to `workspaces/190515counts_matrices.RData`.

 `scripts/H_stats_sorghum_miscanthus.R` imports `workspaces/190515counts_matrices.RData`
-and `marker_CSV/190515paralog_tags.csv`, then uses the functions in `src/simpson.cpp` to estimate $H_{ind}$ and $H_E$ for all markers.
+and `marker_CSV/190515paralog_tags.csv`, then
+estimates $H_{ind}$ and $H_E$ for all markers.
-The goal is to find a statistic that can clearly distinguish one-copy and two-copy loci, *i.e.* those aligned to *Miscanthus* vs. those aligned to *Sorghum*.
+The goal is to demonstrate that Hind/He can clearly distinguish one-copy and two-copy loci, *i.e.* those aligned to *Miscanthus* vs. those aligned to *Sorghum*.
+Figures are plotted to compare the distribution of Hind/He when tags are aligned to *Miscanthus* vs. *Sorghum*.
-Exploration is performed as to how the statistics can be adjusted for read depth.

-`scripts/allele_correlations.R` explores ways to group tags into isoloci.

-`scripts/optimize_temperature.R` examines the output of `process_isoloci.py` to determine an optimum starting temperature for the simulated annealing algorithm.
+`scripts/optimize_temperature.R` examines the output of `process_isoloci.py` to evaluate the effectiveness of the tabu search algorithm for optimizing Hind/He.
+Figures are plotted to compare Hind/He before and after the tabu search.

+`scripts/get_inbreeding.R` tests code to estimate inbreeding from preliminary Hind/He distributions, and also plots Hind/He vs. ploidy, depth, and proportion _M. sinensis_ ancestry for the manuscript.

+`scripts/isoloci_fun_test.py` contains code for testing individual functions within the variant calling pipeline.

+`scripts/snps_v_haps.R` imports variants from a VCF, with and without phasing SNPs into haplotypes.
+The distribution and variance of Hind/He is then compared between SNPs and haplotypes.
+A figure is generated for visualizing the distribution.

+`scripts/variance_and_bias.R` uses simulated data to explore the impact of population and techinical parameters on the variance and bias of Hind/He.

 ### Documentation